kristapsk/raspibolt-extras/joinmarket.md

 Total balance:  0.00000000
 ```

-### Running a yield generator bot
+### Running the yield generator bot

-Yield generator is a maker bot provides liquidity to the JoinMarket, so that others (takers) can make a CoinJoin's and they pay you a small fee for the service.
-It is recommended to fund your JoinMarket wallet with at least 0.1 BTC to run yield generator.
-But general principle is - the more funds you deposit in the wallet, the bigger chance of having passive CoinJoin transactions you have.
+Yield generator is a maker bot that provides liquidity to the JoinMarket, so that others (takers) can make a CoinJoin's and they pay you a small fee for the service.
+It is recommended to fund your JoinMarket wallet with at least 0.1 BTC to run the yield generator.
+But the general principle is - the more funds you deposit in the wallet, the bigger chance of having passive CoinJoin transactions you have.
 But don't go reckless and remember that it is a hot wallet, so security is not the same as with a hardware wallet or other cold storage.

 * Read the basics: https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md

 * Look at the settings (`nano -w yg-privacyenhanced.py`) and change them if you want to.
 Defaults could be ok, but you could also lower minium CoinJoin transaction amount (`minsize`) to 10000 sats (0.001 BTC, default is 100000 sats or 0.01 BTC).
 Also current relative CoinJoin maker fee (`cjfee_r`) default is 0.02%, you might want to rise it to 0.03%, as it is what Wasabi Wallet charges per anonimity set (`cjfee_r = 0.0003`).
 Note that values are approximations, yg-privacyenhanced will randomize them a little bit, due to privacy reasons.

-* Run yield generator
+* Run the yield generator
 ```
 (jmvenv) $ python yg-privacyenhanced.py wallet.jmdat
 ```

-#### Running a yield generator in background (after you close ssh connection to the RaspiBolt
+#### Running the yield generator in background (after you close ssh connection to the RaspiBolt

 * Install tmux from the "admin" user